jwoudenberg/jay/README.md

 main = Pages.bootstrap
 ```

 The shebang on the first line makes it a script.
-Run it by typing `./main.roc`.
+Run it by typing `./build.roc`.
 This will:

-- Replace `main.roc` with a draft site generation script that you can customize.
+- Replace `build.roc` with a draft site generation script that you can customize.
 - Build an initial version of the site and serve it on a local port.
-- Rebuild the site if you make changes to main.roc or source files.
+- Rebuild the site if you make changes to build.roc or source files.